Retirement Recognition Gift Policy

 This policy will be administered by the deans, department heads, and directors of Kansas State University for compliance.

-Questions relating to this policy should be directed to the Division of Human Resources, at (785) 532-6277.
+Questions relating to this policy should be directed to the Division of Human Capital Services, at (785) 532-6277.